The Perfect Loaf

 Keeping a Smaller Sourdough Starter to Reduce Waste

-This post might include affiliate links.
-See my policy.
+Post might include affiliate links.
+See policy.

-I’ve maintained the same sourdough starter for years, refreshing it with 20g ripe starter, 100g flour (usually a mix of 50% white flour and 50% whole rye or 50% freshly milled whole wheat), and 100g water1 twice a day, every day.
-And while this maintenance routine means I have a strong and lively starter with enough to fuel my larger bakes here at home, keeping a smaller sourdough starter to reduce waste can make sense for those baking in smaller quantities or in times of conservation.
-And this smaller sourdough starter doesn’t imply it’s any less vigorous or powerful, it’s simply just scaled-down and uses only one flour variety: all-purpose white flour.
+While this maintenance routine means I have a strong and lively starter with enough to fuel my larger bakes here at home, keeping a smaller sourdough starter to reduce waste can make sense for those baking in smaller quantities or during times of conservation.
+This smaller sourdough starter doesn’t imply it’s any less vigorous or powerful; it’s scaled down and uses only one flour variety: all-purpose white flour.

 Before we begin, I’m assuming you already have a strong sourdough starter that’s ripening properly each day.
 If you don’t have one, head over to my guide to creating a sourdough starter from scratch to get this going first.